 No one’s career path runs smoothly and there are always bumps along the way.
 Sukkarieh shares some advice he would give to his past self.

-What I would say is be patient.
-Don’t overthink things or put too much pressure on yourself and time will do it’s thing.
+What I would say is to be patient.
+Don’t overthink things or put too much pressure on yourself and time will do its thing.
 Don’t expect results straight away.
 I think that’s where a lot of people get frustrated from a mindset point of view.
-We’ve seen mental health being a big thing as well.
+We’ve seen mental health is a big thing as well.
 And I think a lot of people, especially with this day in age with the cost of living and everything, put a great deal of pressure on themselves.
 I would say just be patient and things will come.
 Just have that plan and execute that plan and things will roll out accordingly and let time do its thing.

 Sukkarieh does not want to get ahead of himself and is patiently waiting for that next project to pop up.